-28. Conversion from Masters to PhD Degree Programme
+28. Conversion from Master's to PhD Degree Programme

-A student may apply for conversion from a Masters with Thesis to a PhD degree programme.
+A student may apply for conversion from a Master's Degree by Research to a PhD degree programme.
 If the application is successful, the student is required to comply with all requirements for a PhD degree including Rules 24 (i) and 50.